Carolyn Percy reviews the new Owen Sheers-penned BBC adaptation of the classic children’s story, The Snow Spider.

 On a snowy night, Bethan Griffiths went out to look for a lost lamb and never returned.
 Four years later to the day, her absence is a fracture that still hasn’t begun to heal, felt keenly by all her family, particularly by her father Ivor and younger brother Gwyn.
 It also happens to be Gwyn’s ninth birthday, and his grandmother bestows him with five special gifts infused with the ancient Welsh magic of his ancestor, trickster hero Gwydion the magician, telling him to cast them to the wind.
 He does so, and Arianwen, the Snow Spider, answers his call.
 Could she be the key to finding Bethan?

-The original books were set in the then present day of the 1980s, and Sheers has done a fabulous job of updating it for the twenty first century, integrating modernity and modern technology along with the rural landscape in a way that is not jarring but organic.
+The original books were set in the then present-day the 1980s, and Sheers has done a fabulous job of updating it for the twenty-first century, integrating modernity and modern technology along with the rural landscape in a way that is not jarring but organic.
 The updated setting also allows Sheers to take advantage of the resurgence of the Welsh language, which is not merely set dressing but a crucial plot point – as Gwyn’s grandmother tells him, language is the key to the magic.
 This not only adds depth but a sense of connection to an ancient mythological past that enhances the magical atmosphere.

-In episode one the visual/special effects are on the light side, but what there are – the whispers on the wind and the strange, eerie, lights on the mountain that seem to spirit Bethan away – all also serve to enhance the magic and atmosphere.
+In episode one, the visual/special effects are on the light side, but what there are – the whispers on the wind and the strange, eerie, lights on the mountain that seems to spirit Bethan away – all also serve to enhance the magic and atmosphere.
 The main visual effect is, of course, the Snow Spider herself.
-Now, some might not have thought it possible to make a spider cute, but BAFTA nominated Liverpool based design company Sparkle VFX (the same studio who worked on another recent BBC children’s drama, Wurzel Gummidge) have managed it.
+Now, some might not have thought it possible to make a spider cute, but BAFTA-nominated Liverpool based design company Sparkle VFX (the same studio who worked on another recent BBC children’s drama, Wurzel Gummidge) have managed it.
 Arianwen (who lives up to the meaning of her name, “white silver”) is at once beautifully elegant and strangely adorable.